 Episode Two: An Animated Short Where Pissed-Off Supes Kill Their Parents – This one is exactly what the title suggests – a bunch off supes discarded by their parents due their ‘useless’ powers, decide to get back at their folks.
 You get to watch some really shitty supes send their mommies and daddies to hell.
 This one was just random madness, with minimal story-telling and close to no jokes.
 The unhinged violence and the dozens of ridiculous ways the supes kill their families was between entertaining and chaotic.

-Episode Three: I’m Your Pusher – Billie Butcher, the primary protagonist from the live-action show, finally makes an appearance in the show.
+Episode Three: I’m Your Pusher – Billie Butcher, the primary protagonist from the live-action show, finally makes an appearance in this collection.
 He blackmails a drug-dealer to spike a superhero’s fix, what happens next forms the rest of the plot.
 Too bad they couldn’t get actor Karl Urban to voice Butcher, because the animated version just doesn’t look right and it took me a while to realize who he was!
 Nevertheless, this drug-themed short with some creepily dark humor was hilarious, especially the first-half.
 The climax wasn’t as engrossing as the build-up, yet it was fun to a see a psychotic super-hero go down.
 The animation is flashy, colorful and catchy in this episode.

 Episode Four: Boyd in 3D – One of the strongest stories of the lot, it follows an ordinary boy-next-door who uses a face-changing cream made by Vought that transforms his life.
-‘Boyd in 3D dwells’ upon the theme of ‘body dysmorphia’ in the times of social media and the society’s obsessed with distorted standards of beauty.
+‘Boyd in 3D dwells’ upon the theme of ‘body dysmorphia’ in the times of social media and the society’s obsession with distorted standards of beauty.
 The story is about a couple who are first users of the magic face-cream, turning them into social-media darlings.
 But their meteoric rise is met by an equally lethal low.
 It’s a disturbing and cautionary tale with some clever writing.

 Episode Five: BFFs – This was the only episode I did not watch in one go, because the animation style was distinctly different from the others and not very appealing.
 The art is a mash of American ‘Bratz Dolls’ visuals and Japanese Chibi anime.
 I lost interest even before the weird stuff begins, but resumed the show later.
 The story is about a girl who drinks ‘Compound V’ and shit happens.
 Literal shit.
 It’s a bizarre episode that tries to be absurd, cute and funny, but is just random rubbish.
 “That’s the grossest thing I’ve seen, and I’ve seen some gross things” a character yells at one point.
 I completely agree.
 Definitely do not watch while eating something.